The Hasty Heart: Critical

 The Monthly Film Bulletin wrote: "A pedestrian transcription of the sentimental stage play. ...
 Richard Todd plays with commendable discretion."

 Kine Weekly wrote: "The film has ... only a handful of characters and its main action is restricted to one set, but it nevertheless, keeps steadily on the move and cleverly interleaves its many big dramatic moments with dry comedy touches.
 The dialogue is particularly good and fits the skilfully drawn types perfectly.
 The "happy"ending is, perhaps, a trifle confected, but the one deliberate concession to box-office tradition in no way impairs the whole."

 Variety wrote: "This is obviously a sentimental story, and no attempt-has been made to conceal it.
-Instead, direcfor Vincent Sherman has clearly gone all out to make this the strong point of the picture and give it particular appeal to women audiences.
+Instead, director Vincent Sherman has clearly gone all out to make this the strong point of the picture and give it particular appeal to women audiences.
 Owing to the limitations of movement, the film tends to be slow in parts, and would be helped by careful pruning.
 Ronald Reagan and Patricia Neal, imported from Hollywood for this production, are in good form.
 The former is naturally at home playing the part of the Yank ambulance driver, and Miss Neal brings charm and conviction to the role of the Sister.
 Richard Todd, elevated to star billing, is perfectly cast as the unrelenting Scot, and his broad accent should be followed without much difficulty by American audiences."

 Accolades

 Richard Todd was nominated for the Academy Award for Best Actor.

-The film won two Golden Globes: Richard Todd for New Star Of The Year – Actor; and for Best Film Promoting International Understandin.
+The film won two Golden Globes: Richard Todd for New Star Of The Year – Actor; and for Best Film Promoting International Understanding.

 TV remakes

-The Hasty Heart was remade for television in 1957 and 1983, the latter starring Gregory Harrison, Perry King, and Cheryl Ladd.
+The Hasty Heart was remade for television in 1957, 1958 and 1983, the latter starring Gregory Harrison, Perry King, and Cheryl Ladd.
 King won a Golden Globe nomination for his performance.